 Carrying a little one in your belly puts pressure on your spine and legs.
 And the pain you might be experiencing could be related to these physical changes that happen during pregnancy as well as hormones, changes in the center of gravity, and worsened posture.
 Unfortunately, it typically gets worse as pregnancy progresses.
 One way to relieve this pain is to do back-strengthening exercises and yoga stretches that aim at your back and joints.
-However, be sure to maintain good posture throughout so as to avoid any injuries and to ensure you train your body to maintain good posture throughout.4
+However, be sure to maintain good posture throughout so as to avoid any injuries and to ensure you train your

 4. Relieves Constipation